 Use Outlook Like a Pro

 Using keyboard shortcuts, you can efficiently navigate the Outlook app.
-Master them, and you will hardly need the trackpad or mouse to use the Outlook app.
+Master them; you will hardly need the trackpad or mouse to use the Outlook app.
 If there is another keyboard shortcut that you regularly use in Outlook, let us know about it in the comments section below.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.